snakemake/snakemake-executor-plugin-slurm/docs/further.md

 ## Additional Custom Job Configuration

 SLURM installations can support custom plugins, which may add support for additional flags to `sbatch`.
-In addition, there are various `sbatch` options not directly supported via the resource definitions shown above.
+In addition, there are various batch options not directly supported via the resource definitions shown above.
 You may use the `slurm_extra` resource to specify additional flags to `sbatch`: